Saturday Worship at 6:00 pm; Sunday Morning Worship at 9:00 am; Coffee House Style Worship at 10:30 am in Fellowship Hall

 - Live | Messages/Sermons | First United Methodist Church

 This is our livestream of Sunday messages.
-CFC WORSHIP LIVE-STREAM Order of Worship Our prayer is that each of these messages will touch and bless each of you in some way.
+CFC WORSHIP On Demand Library Our prayer is that each of these messages will touch and bless each of you in some way.
 Online Giving Also Available On: